 The Guatemala Human Rights Commission/USA (GHRC) offers fall, spring and summer internships.
-We are now seeking Spring interns for January – May 2017 (specific dates are flexible).
+We are now seeking Summer interns for June – August 2018 (specific dates are flexible).

 GHRC, founded in 1982, is a non-profit, grassroots, solidarity organization dedicated to promoting human rights in Guatemala and supporting communities and activists who face threats and violence.
 GHRC documents and denounces abuses, educates the international community, and advocates for policies that foster peace and justice.

 - Because the Guatemala Human Rights Commission/USA is a small organization, interns are integral and involved in all aspects of our work.
 Depending on their interests, interns can hone their translating and editing skills working on our quarterly publication, gain experience planning and organizing events (such as fundraisers, speaking tours, or delegations to Guatemala), fine-tune their research skills assisting staff with affidavits for political asylum cases, and learn up-close how a nonprofit organization functions.
 Interns have an opportunity to work in all of the following areas: